Abhijeet-Bhushari/DadJokes/README.md

+A chrome extension that fetches Dad Jokes from
+<a href="https://icanhazdadjoke.com/slack">icanhazdadjoke API</a>
-A chrome extension that fetches Dad Jokes from an API and displays a different Dad Joke each time.
+and displays a different Dad Joke each time.